 Meet the Expert

 - Olivia Landau is a jeweler and the founder and CEO of The Clear Cut.

 - George Khalife is a celebrity jeweler also known as George the Jeweler.

 - Nicole Wegman has blurred the distinct line between jeweler and influencer as the founder and CEO of Ring Concierge.

 What to Look for in a Round-Cut Diamond

+- What should I look for in a round-cut diamond?
 Landau says to pay close attention to carat sizes when picking out a round diamond.
 “For most fancy cuts, their carat weight doesn’t necessarily directly correlate to how large the diamond will be,” she explains.
 “But for round brilliants (within the same cut grade), a larger carat weight generally means that it will be bigger.”

-Ahead, discover 10 round-cut engagement rings we love.
+Ahead, discover 16 round-cut engagement rings we love.